-In-store WiFi and network tracking.
-We advise you never connect to these for a number of reasons.Vitally, it leaves your personal information massively exposed to hackers.
-But people often don’t realise that stores don’t just offer free WiFi to keep you shopping for longer, but also to spy on your other shopping habits.
-If you find an item in-store, and browse to a competitor online to compare prices, the store you’re physically in becomes aware of that.
+You should not connect to in-store WiFi for a number of reasons.
+First, it leaves your personal information exposed to hackers.
+Also, stores don’t just offer free WiFi to keep you shopping longer, but also to spy on your other shopping habits.
+If you find an item in-store and browse to a competitor online to compare prices, the store you’re in becomes aware of that.
 This may seem fine at the time, but the monitoring doesn’t stop when you leave the store.
-Using a combination of all of the above techniques, a clever business can push targeted offers to you at the exact second they predict you’ll be most vulnerable to persuasion, and when you’re in the prime location for it.
-Stores use physical geolocation tracking tools to harvest the cell data of customers as they approach the store, meaning you may get an offer from a clothes shop simply because you’re on the same street as it, and their CCTV has clocked that you need new shoes…
+Using a combination of all techniques, a clever business can push targeted offers to you at the exact second they predict you’ll be most vulnerable to persuasion, and when you’re in the prime location for it.
+Stores use physical geolocation tracking tools to harvest the cellular phone data of customers as they approach the store, meaning you may get an offer from a clothes shop simply because you’re on the same street as it, and their CCTV has clocked that you need new shoes.

-So, the question you may now have is, should I care?
-We think yes.
-Even if you don’t mind your information being aggressively harvested to fuel the marketing machine, it’s very important to know what’s happening to it, so you don’t get thrown off-guard or creeped out by something unexpected.
+So, the question you may now have is: should I care?
+Yes.
+Even if you don’t mind your information being aggressively harvested to fuel the marketing machine, it’s very important to know what’s happening to it, so you don’t get thrown off-guard.
 Many large retailers rely on the fact that customers don’t care enough about the tracking of shopping habits, meaning more and more invasive techniques can easily be brought into play without your permission or knowledge.

-Our number one reason for limiting your information sharing: data breaches.
+Data breaches do happen.
 Chemists and supermarkets are not banks or intelligence agencies, and their security is often not cutting edge.
-Spammers, phishers, and even state-sponsored hacker groups see your accumulated customer information as gold dust, and may well seek to combine it with other information, such as social media habits, friend networks, and personal account details, in an effort to scope out more targets for malware or fraud.
+Spammers, phishers, and even state-sponsored hacker groups may see your accumulated customer information as gold dust, and may well seek to combine it with other information, such as social media habits, friend networks, and personal account details in an effort to scope out more targets for malware or fraud.